bcit-ci/CodeIgniter/user_guide_src/source/general/creating_libraries.rst

 Using Your Class
 ================

-From within any of your :doc:`Controller <controllers>` methods you can initialize your class using the standard::
+From within any of your :doc:`Controller </general/controllers>` methods you can initialize your class using the standard::

 	$this->load->library('someclass');